NotCoolHck/Hardpaints-Valorant-Triggerbot/README.md

 **Windows 11** Version 10.0.22621 Build 22621 ✅
 **Windows 10** Version 22H2 Build 19045.2965 ✅

-# MAIN 🏆
-this is an OLD version!

-More Coming soon join the Discord: https://discord.gg/awXNtYkU4D

 # prerequisites 🖥️

 YOU NEED AUTO HOT KEY v1 INSTALLED TO USE THIS SOFTWARE, IF YOU ARE HAVING ISSUES RUNNING THE SCRIPT YOU MAY NEED TO COMPILE THE AHK SCRIPT INTO A EXE